eugenpt/lite-xl-vibe/README.md

 (navigate using arrows or `j`/`k`)
 , and then `<return>` or `Ctrl+m`, or `C-m` in vim/vibe terms.

-Once you open the directory, you'll see a minimalistic file browser opened in the seelcted dir.
+Once you select and open the directory, you'll see a minimalistic file browser opened there.

-It has files, dirs, you may navigate , create files, dirs, rename files/ dirs/ and, surely, open files.
+It has files, dirs, sizes, search, sortings, you may navigate , create files, dirs, rename files/ dirs/ and, surely, open files.

 Navigation is using:
 - `j`/`k` for Down/Up,
 - `K` is for up-one-folder,
 - `H`/`L` is for going back/forward
+- `gg`/`G` to go to top/bottom
 - `+` is for creating files , `Ctrl+=` or `C-=` for creating dirs
+- `s` to toggle sort mode, or `S` to select sort mode via command line
+- `/` to search (only matching files will be shown, `<ESC>` to reset search)
 - `<return>`/`Ctrl+m` for opening
 - as always, `Alt-H` will show help on keystrokes

-Once ou open some file, you may wanna toggle between files
+Once you open several files, you may wanna toggle between them

 If you have several tabs opened, toggling between them goes with `Ctrl+j`/`Ctrl+k`.
 You may also press `<space>,` and type in filepath of the tab you want to get to.